-- H6.2 This is the only section of exclusively east-facing scarp in the South Downs.
-It forms the edge of the Hampshire Downs, and is extremely well wooded throughout its length. - H6.3 The extensive woodland cover reflects the generally more wooded nature of the western downs and the more mixed farming economy that resulted.
-The East Hampshire Hangers are a major feature of this east facing scarp and are of international value (notified as a SAC), particularly for the beech and lime dominated woodlands which have a very rich woodland ground flora. - H6.4 The scarp also supports a large area of species-rich chalk grassland, most notably at Noar Hill and Selborne Common these sites are of national importance and notified as SSSI.
-There are a number of abandoned chalk quarries on the scarp face, which reveal the exploitation of chalk in the past to produce lime for fertilising soils of the adjacent farmland.
-Some of these are hidden by woodland, for example the former quarries at Limekiln Copse, while others are highly visible on the scarp, for example Vineyard Hole above Frogmore. - H6.5 This section of scarp is particularly accessible due to the good network of public rights of way, including the Hangers Way.
+- 1.59 This is the only section of exclusively east-facing scarp in the South Downs.
+It forms the edge of the Hampshire Downs and is extremely well wooded throughout its length. - I.60 The extensive woodland cover reflects the generally more wooded nature of the western downs and the more mixed farming economy that resulted.
+The East Hampshire Hangers are a major feature of this east facing scarp and are - of international value (notified as a SAC), particularly for the beech and lime dominated woodlands which have a very rich woodland ground flora.
+Hangers left to regenerate naturally following the 1987 storms, such as the beechwoods at Noar Hill have developed a distinctive understorey of standards growing from prone felled trees. - I.61 The scarp also supports a large area of species-rich chalk grassland, most notably at Noar Hill and Selborne Common these sites are of national importance and notified as SSSI.
+There are a number of abandoned chalk guarries on the scarp face, which reveal the exploitation of chalk in the past to produce lime for fertilising soils of the adjacent farmland.
+Some of these are hidden by woodland, for example the former quarries at Limekiln Copse, while others are highly visible on the scarp, for example Vineyard Hole above Frogmore.

+- I.62 The distinctive Zig Zag paths which rise up the scarp from Selbourne, were constructed by the pioneering naturalist Gilbert White and his brother in 1752 from their home at The Wakes, and now form part of the Grade II\ registered park and garden. - I.63 This section of scarp is particularly accessible due to the good network of public rights of way, including the Hangers Way.
 However, it retains a remote and tranquil character due to the high incidence of semi-natural habitats and absence of built features.
 Land in National Trust ownership at Selborne Hanger provides further opportunities for countryside access.